vishvAsa/rAmAnujIyam/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/2_sthirI-karaNa-vibhAgaH/25_prabhAva-vyavasthAdhikAraH.md

 </details>

-The performance or the non-performance of certain dharmas (like nitya and naimittika) are not to be considered as aṅgas of prapatti.
-The man desires to perform these actions of which he is capable, because they have been ordained for him (without any reference to prapatti ).
-The non-performance of those actions of which he is incapable constitutes ākiñcanya (helplessness) which is necessary for prapatti.

 Rites like darśa and purnamāsa have not been prescribed as requisites for yajnas (sacrifices ).
 So at the time of the performance of yajnas, they are not performed.
 But on occasions like the new-moon day, they have to be done because they are enjoined on their own account.
 So also here; (i.e.) nitya and naimittika are not prescribed as aṅgas for prapatti; they are not to be performed at the time of prapatti as its aṅgas, but because they have been enjoined on their own account, without any relation or reference to prapatti.